 The ABCN also offers examination and certification for international candidates who are ineligible for primary (US) board certification.
-Primary training in Neurology and nine to twelve months of subspecialty training in CNP are required, as well as a current medical US license.
-Upon completing the examination(s), successful candidates will be awarded a ten-year "International Diplomate" in CNP or CNP with special qualification in EM, NIOM, Critical Care EEG, or Pediatric EEG.
+Primary training in Neurology, nine to twelve months of subspecialty training in CNP, and a current medical license are required.
+Upon completing the General Clinical Neurophysiology examination, successful candidates will be awarded a ten-year "International Diplomate" in Clinical Neurophysiology and may take additional ABCN subspecialty exams in Epilepsy Monitoring, Neurophysiologic Intraoperative Monitoring, Critical Care EEG, or Pediatric EEG.